ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/archive-twitter-data-with-sample-connector.md

 You must complete the following prerequisites before you can set up and configure a sample connector in the Security & Compliance Center to import and archive data from your organization's Twitter account.

-- You need a Facebook account for your organization's business pages (you need to sign in to this account when setting up the connector).
-Currently, you can only archive data from Facebook Business pages; you can't archive data from individual Facebook profiles.
+- You need a Twitter account for your organization; you'll need to sign in to this account when setting up the connector.

 - Your organization must have a valid Azure subscription.
 If you don't have an existing Azure subscription, you can sign up for one of these options: